Skip to main content

 • Global Studies focuses on the general principles of geography and their application to international issues.

-• Environmental Studies focuses on applying physical and environmental geography to studying environmental change and managing human actions in the physical environment.
+• Environment and Society focuses on applying physical and environmental geography to studying environmental change and managing human actions in the physical environment.

-• Travel & Tourism Studies looks at the worldwide tourism industry from a geographic perspective, understanding global and local travel patterns and professional tourism planning.
+• Tourism Development looks at the worldwide tourism industry from a geographic perspective, understanding global and local travel patterns and professional tourism planning.

-• Urban Planning focuses on professional skills that employ geographic principles in planning future land use in cities and public lands.
+• Urban & Regional Planning focuses on professional skills that employ geographic principles in planning future land use in cities and public lands.

 • Geospatial Science & Technology focuses on geospatial technologies based on the principles of geography used in other areas of geography and various other disciplines.